b-vanstraaten/qarray/docs/source/examples.rst

 The output of the code above is shown below:
 |charge_sensing|

-Whilst this plot looks closer to what we see experimentally it is still too perfect.
-Where is the noise?
+Whilst this plot looks closer to what we see experimentally, we are missing noise.
+If only there were a way to include noise in the simulation!

 +++++++++
-Noise
+Including noise in the simulation
 +++++++++

-To add noise to the simulation we can import some of noise classes provided by Qarray.

-In the example below we will demonstrate two of our noise models, `WhiteNoise` and `TelegraphNoise`.
+To add noise to the simulation, we can import some of noise classes provided by QArray.
+In the example below we demonstrate the use of the :code:`WhiteNoise` and :code:`TelegraphNoise` classes.

-The `WhiteNoise` class adds white noise to the simulation, of a particular amplitude (std).
+The :code:`WhiteNoise` class adds white noise to the simulation, of a particular amplitude (std).
-The `TelegraphNoise` simulates a charge trap randomly switching near the charge sensor.
-The probabilities of the trap switching between the two states are given by `p01` and `p10`.
+The :code:`TelegraphNoise` simulates a charge trap randomly switching near the charge sensor.
+The probabilities of the trap switching between the two states are given by :code:`p01` and :code:`p10`.
-The amplitude of the noise is given by `amplitude`.
+The amplitude of the noise is given by :code:`amplitude`.

 In addition, all our noise models overload the `+` operator, so we can combine them to create more complex noise models.